smantic/blog/content/posts/context.md

   - go
 ---

-If you're new to go you might have seen some functions like
+If you're new to Go you might have seen some functions like

 ```go
 func Foo(ctx context.Context) error
 ```

 Context is a pattern frequently used in systems programming to help manage the life cycle of complex systems.
-We see it used a lot in go as its considered good practice, is part of the standard library and is extremely useful.
+We see often in Go as its considered good practice, is part of the standard library, and is extremely useful.

 In go we have `context.Context` which is an interface like [^1]